 The Row Chapel of the Blessed Mary Magdelene and St Catherine

-This chapel is a mid-15th century timber-framed building that, since 1497, has served as the chapel to the Pykenham Almshouses.
+It is a mid-15th century timber-framed building situated at 72 George Street in Hadleigh that, since 1497, has served as the chapel to the Pykenham Almshouses.
 In 1887, the almshouses were rebuilt in brick and three years later the chapel was restored.
 Hadleigh Grand Feoffment Charity administer this site in trust for the town.

 A recent innovation has been the serving of coffee after the service, encouraging us to mingle and chat and continue our fellowship together.